 Mary Lou Seereiter, RSMTSM, is the director of Moving Within and The Studio in the Woods in Lorane, Oregon, and the course coordinator for the Oregon BodyMindMovement courses.
 She is a certified BMC teacher and practitioner, a certified Laban Movement analyst, and a practitioner and teacher of Authentic Movement.
 Mary Lou holds a Master’s degree in dance with specialization in anatomy and kinesiology.
 She created, developed and led the Dance Program at Lane Community College from 1980 to 2003.
 At Lane, she pioneered a somatic curriculum including Body-Mind Centering®, Authentic Movement, Anatomy for Dancers and studies in Laban Movement Analysis™.

-Ray Eliot Schwartz is a Research Associate with the Center for BodyMindMovement.
-He is a movement artist and activist committed to developing an experiential understanding of the body.
-As a co-founder of four contemporary dance projects in the southern United States (Sheep Army, The Zen Monkey Project, Steve's House Dance Collective, and THEM) he choreographed, performed, presented other artists, and developed educational curricula for diverse populations.
-He has taught at The Mimar Sinan Universitesi in Istanbul, Turkey, and colleges and universities throughout the U.S. and Mexico.
-Schwartz has served on the faculty of the American Dance Festival, the Bates Dance Festival, MELT, SFADI, the Colorado College Summer Dance Festival, and has taught, performed and conducted research extensively in the U.S, Europe and Asia.
-His training includes high school at the North Carolina School of the Arts, a BFA in Dance from Virginia Commonwealth University, and an M.F.A. from UT-Austin.
+Ray Eliot Schwartz is a movement artist and activist who has spent the last 20 years committed to developing an experiential understanding of the body.
+As a co-founder of four contemporary dance projects in the southern United States: Sheep Army, The Zen Monkey Project, Steve's House Dance Collective, and THEM, he has choreographed, performed, presented other artists, and developed educational curricula for diverse populations of students.
+In addition, he has taught at The Mimar Sinan Universitesi in Istanbul, Turkey, and colleges and universities throughout the U.S. and Mexico.
+Schwartz has served on the faculty of the American Dance Festival, the Bates Dance Festival, MELT, the Movement Research educational intensive located in NYC, SFADI, the Colorado College Summer Dance Festival, and has taught, performed and conducted research extensively in the U.S, Europe and Asia.
+His training includes high school at the North Carolina School of the Arts and a BFA in Dance from Virginia Commonwealth University.
 Additional study includes certification as Practitioner of Body-Mind Centering, trainings in Zero-Balancing, Cranio-Sacral Therapy, Traditional Thai Massage, and the Feldenkrais Method.
-Currently he is serving as the Coordinator of the Licenciatura en Danza en la Universidad De Las Americas in Cholula/Puebla, Mexico.
+For his MFA at the University of Texas at Austin Schwartz balanced academic research with a commitment to service and activism within the Austin, Texas arts scene.
+(Click this link to download a PDF and read his Master's Thesis: Exploring the Space Between: The Effect of Somatic Education on Agency and Ownership Within a Collaborative Dance-Making Process www.performatica.org/downloads/Ray_Schwartz_Exploring_the_Space_Between.pdf Currently he is serving as the Coordinator of the Licenciatura en Danza en la Universidad De Las Americas in Cholula/Puebla, Mexico.
 As part of his work there, he initiated and co-directed Performática: Foro Internacional de Danza Contemporánea y Artes de Movimiento.